pkhungurn/talking-head-anime-4-demo/docs/distiller_ui.md

 # `distiller_ui`

+This program provides a user-friendly interface to the [`distill`](distill.md) program, allowing you to create training configurations and providing useful documentation.

 ## Invoking the Program

 Make sure you have (1) created a Python environment and (2) downloaded model files as instruction in the [main README file](../README.md).